-Select one of the following 4 options.
-Must provide information for all Census Tract/Block Group/Place # that the project affects.
+Select one of the following five options.
+The applicant must provide information for all Census Tract/Block Group/Place # that the project affects.

 - Median Household Income

 - CalEnviroScreen

 - Free or Reduced Priced School Meals Applications using this measure must demonstrate how the project benefits the school students in the project area.

 - Healthy Places Index

 - Other

 - o Regional Definition

-- Federally Recognized Tribal Land
+- Projects on federally recognized Tribal Land or projects submitted by Tribal Governments (federally recognized Native American tribes)

 - Other Determinant of MHI